 How do you put it into practice?

 Once you have a preferred way of documenting your experiences, the next challenge is to find the breathing space in your everyday life to make time for reflection.
 We’ve written down a few things that work for us, but don’t let that limit your creativity!
-You might have a context offering unique opportunities – Your way is the high way!
+You might have a context offering unique opportunities - your way is the high way!

 - Change location: Leave your phone, computer and only bring some paper and pen to another room.
 Don’t let anyone interfere with your important task, if you are sitting where people can see you, we encourage you to put on a busy and concentrated face.

-- Order a complicated coffee: Pass an ambitious cafe at lunch and order a complicated takeaway coffee of a pretentious barista (think “double vanilla macchiato on low-fat milk without foam, topped with caramel drizzle”) and write down your thoughts while waiting.
+- Order a complicated coffee: Pass an ambitious cafe at lunch and order a complicated takeaway coffee from a pretentious barista (think “double vanilla macchiato on low-fat milk without foam, topped with caramel drizzle”) and write down your thoughts while waiting.

 - Make a detour: Take a longer journey home, the bus instead of the subway?
 (Walking is not recommended if you do not have a sixth sense that keeps track of other pedestrians and vehicles around you).

 - Use &frankly: If you are already a customer of ours, pick one of our questions that triggers self-reflection and schedule it weekly, preferably with a few different questions each day.
 If you are not a customer, you’re welcome to contact us :)

 Which questions to ask yourself is not absolutely crucial, time will show what triggers your thoughts the most.
 To help you on your way, here are some first ideas for questions you can ask yourself:

 - What could I have done differently in the previous meeting to have been more effective?

 - Is there anything I avoid doing?
 Why?
 What’s holding me back?

 - What do I need to change to be able to move forward?